Letters from Lodi

 Jerry and Bruce Fry: We believe LODI RULES has created confidence for our community’s citizens that the Lodi winegrape grower cares about the big picture, are good stewards of the land, and care for more than just their own business.
 LODI RULES concerns more than just the environment.
 It concerns our employees, and what we do to support, and be involved in the community.

 Heather Pyle Lucas: There are two communities involved here.
 The grower community learns how farming practices affect the greater eco-system and in some cases, that following LODI RULES is important to their grape-purchasing wineries.
 There is a greater community of wine consumers and agricultural neighbors who have begun to be aware of what farming practices lead to healthier products.

-How do you believe LODI RULES affects the planet?
+How do you believe LODI RULES affect the planet?

 Jerry and Bruce: The LODI RULES grower workbook utilizes up-to-date research and technology throughout the year.
 It also shows the compassion the growers have for their employees and their involvement in the community.
 Consumers of today are watchful and want to be confident that the wine from the grapes grown in the Lodi area is sustainably grown.

 Heather Pyle Lucas: There is no doubt that thinking about what you are doing in the field and how it affects all related organisms leads is beneficial to the planet.
 Farmers are by nature stewards and plan to do no harm.
-Well-researched and articulated documents such as LODI RULES helps those in the trenches understand what changes he or she can make to lessen the impacts of farming and even improve things for the next generation.
+Well-researched and articulated documents such as LODI RULES help those in the trenches understand what changes or they can make to lessen the impacts of farming and even improve things for the next generation.

 What is one of the biggest challenges when working with sustainable “rules"?